Bill of Quantities

 Understanding the Bill of Quantities in Design-Bid-Build Projects

 In design-bid-build projects, the bill of quantities is usually included in the bidding package for contractors.
 Since it already features predefined materials and quantities, contractors have the option to skip their own quantity takeoff and use the BOQ directly for pricing.
-However, to ensure accuracy and identify any potential gaps in the BOQ, contractors often conduct an independent takeoff, which is the process of analysing architectural and engineering drawings to quantify the materials, labour, and equipment required for a project.

 Bill of Quantities vs Bill of Materials

+The bill of quantities (BOQ) is sometimes mistakenly interchanged with a bill of materials (BOM).
+However, these documents serve different functions in construction projects.
 A bill of quantities is an exhaustive list of all costs, including required materials, labour hours, equipment, and more.
 It provides a complete estimate for the overall project.

 A bill of materials, on the other hand, simply outlines the number of raw materials needed to complete the project (timber, concrete, finishes, etc.).
 It does not account for labour, equipment, or other costs as a BOQ does.
+General contractors often include a BOM in bid packages to help subcontractors prepare their quotes.
+Similar to the bill of quantities, this uniform list of materials streamlines bid comparisons from multiple subcontractors.

 However, it is important to understand that a BOM has a narrower materials-only scope compared to the comprehensive project cost details encompassed in a BOQ.
 While both aid bidding, these documents serve different bottom-line functions for contractors and owners.